mweidner037/list-positions/README.md

 static fromIndex(index: number, positions: ArrayLike<string>): string
 ```

 Returns the cursor at `index` within the given list of positions.
+Invert with `Cursors.toIndex`.

 That is, the cursor is between the list elements at `index - 1` and `index`.